mail2thota/ansible_provision/ansible/README.md

 ---------|----|-------
- ansible_ssh [user]| admin| node user name for ansible to login for execution of playbooks must be a sudo user ansible_ssh [pass]| admin| node password for ansible to use ambari[ansible_host_group]| ambari-server| ansible host group name used for launching ambari cluster ambari[hosts][name]| master1-ambariserver.example.com| machine host name to setup the ambari server ambari[hosts][ip]|10.11.12.10| ip adress of the host machine mentioned in ambari[hosts][name]
+ ansible_ssh [user]| admin| node user name for ansible to login for execution of playbooks must be a sudo user ansible_ssh [pass]| admin| node password for ansible to use default[repo_site]|http://10.129.6.237/repos|Site path to hdp,ambari and the remaining packages for ambari/ansible to download during setup default[dns_enabled]|no| flag to updated the etc hosts if dns server is not avaible ambari[ansible_host_group]| ambari-server| ansible host group name used for launching ambari cluster ambari[hosts][name]| master1-ambariserver.example.com| machine host name to setup the ambari server ambari[hosts][ip]|10.11.12.10| ip adress of the host machine mentioned in ambari[hosts][name]